Attorney Shane Zisman in his office

 What It Is Like To Work With Us

 Working with us starts with a calm conversation.
-We listen first, then explain what the estate may involve in plain language, with no pressure and no rush.
+We listen first, then explain what the probate process may involve in plain language.

-From there, we review the situation and walk through how fees work, so you know what to expect.
+From there, we review the situation and explain how fees work before representation begins.
 We prepare the documents the court needs and send them to you for review.
-When something needs a signature or a notary, we arrange it in a way that fits your schedule.
-Then we file everything with the court and keep the case moving from one step to the next.
+When something needs a signature or notary, we help arrange that step.
+Then we file the required documents with the court and keep the case moving from one step to the next.

 How Probate Fees Work